eritikass/githubmarkdownconvertergo/README.md

 	fmt.Println("Slack: ", githubmarkdownconvertergo.Slack(markdown, githubmarkdownconvertergo.SlackConvertOptions{
 		// Headlines will define if GitHub headlines will be updated to be bold text in slack
 		// there is no headlines as sucks in Slack
+    // optional: default false
 		Headlines: true,
 		// Name of the git repo, used to link pull-requests/issues
 		// repo name to be given in format "<owner>/<name>" (example: eritikass/githubmarkdownconvertergo)
+    // optiona: default not used
 		RepoName: "eritikass/githubmarkdownconvertergo",
 	})
 }